phurth/ble-plugin-bridge/README.md

      - Add the plugin
      - Expand settings under the OneControl plugin
      - Enter the **Gateway MAC Address** (found in Bluetooth settings after pairing or you can get this from the Advertisement Monitor in Home Aassistant)
-     - Enter your **Gateway PIN/Password** (found on a sticker on your OneControl board. **NOTE:** This is not a bluetooth pairing code - it is used to unlock the data service.)
+     - Enter your **Gateway PIN/Password** (found on a sticker on your OneControl board)
+     - **IMPORTANT:** From here there are two pairing paths depeding upon they style supported by your OneControl hardware

-     - **IMPORTANT:** Put the OneControl gateway in pairing mode by pressing the 'Connect' button (the exact process may vary for different gateways, but this is the same process you do to initially connect using the LCI app)
+       - **Path 1 - If you have a 'Connect' button:** Put the OneControl gateway in pairing mode by pressing the 'Connect' button (the exact process may vary for different gateways, but this is the same process you do to initially connect using the LCI app)
          - Toggle the service on
+       - **Path 2 - If you DO NOT have a 'Connect' button:** Toggle the main service on and you should get a pairing request pop-up.
+         - Enter the same PIN from the sticker on the gateway
-     - The app should trigger pairing with your gateway.
+     - The app should then complete pairing with your gateway.
 You can confirm this by checking Settings → Bluetooth.
 The Gateway should show as a paired device.
      - Plugin status indicators should turn green: Connection → Data → Paired